iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 30. Create Custom Structural Directive in teh Angular using Template and ViewContainerRef
 31. How to use ngSwitch, ngSwitchCase, ngSwitchDefault Directive in Angular
 32. Services Introdcution, Create a simple service and use service in Components in Angular
+33. Injecting Services into Components using Dependency Injection through Providers in the Angular
+34. Create  new Service and use the Service Data in Angular, plass Data from the serive to componenets